The-AVR/AVR-2022/content/en/rc-transmitter-setup/setting-up-the-channels/_index.md

 Assigning switches, dials, and buttons on the transmitter to channels can be done using the **Aux. channels** option under the **Function** tab in the **Settings** menu.

-These channels will be useful throughout VRC and will let us do things like toggle a switch to change the current flight mode of the drone.
+These channels will be useful throughout AVR and will let us do things like toggle a switch to change the current flight mode of the drone.

 ![Auxiliary channels in Function menu](tx_aux_channel.jpg)